 6. Market and invest in Arts and state-designated Cultural Product Districts.

-Who: Community Development, Arts Council of New Orleans When: Next five years Resources: State funds, CDBG, private investment with tax credits.
+Who: Community Development, Arts Council of New Orleans

+Resources: State funds, CDBG, private investment with tax credits.

 Arts and Culture Overlay districts allow for a variety of cultural uses in targeted neighborhoods around the city.
 The original ACO districts have developed into tourist and local destinations (Freret & Frenchmen), proving the success of the designation in encouraging cultural development.